nagydani/seedling/seed/README.md

    their bitwise and.
  * `xor` replaces the top two cells of the data stack by their bitwise xor.
- * `invert` inverts every bit of the cell on the top of the stack.
  * `lshift` pops the counter off the top of the stack and shifts the next cell (now on the top) a counter number of times to the left.
- * `rshift` pops the counter off the top of the stack and shifts the next cell (now on the top) a counter number of times to the right.
+ * `rshift` pops the counter off the top of the stack and shifts the next cell (now on the top) a counter number of times to the right, zeroing the leftmost bit.
+ * `arshift` pops the counter off the top of the stack and shifts the next cell (now on the top) a counter number of times to the right, keeping the leftmost bit intact.

 All of the above always succeeds.